ajazbeig-21/microservice-app-deployment-kubernetes/README.md

-# 🗳️ Example Voting App on Kubernetes
+# 🗳️ Deploying Multi Microservice App on Kubernetes

 A simple distributed voting application deployed on Kubernetes, demonstrating microservices, service discovery, and persistent storage.
 This project uses **Pods** and **Services** for each component and is designed for local development with **Minikube**.